University of Science and Culture: Campuses

 The university's main campus is in Tehran's west district; additional campuses are in Isfahan, Rasht, Hamedan, Tehran and Kashmar.
 There are two building complexes at the USC.
-The education building complex is at the central building, which is part of the art faculty and the postgraduate education buildings.

 In addition to the library facilities, the USC is connected to information banks.
-They have enabled the use of the latest scientific sources and local and international scientific research magazines for the members of the board of education and the students.
-There are equipped laboratories and workshops required by different departments in faculties on the campus.

 The research activities at USC are done at the related research centers which consist of Ruyan Research Institute, Technology Development Institute, Culture and Art Institute, and Social Studies and Humanities Institute.
 The Department of Research at USC is responsible for helping students and board members research, especially postgraduate students.